Recent searches

-About the standard Support triggers
+About the standard ticket triggers

 Hi.
 We are using the NOtify Requester of New Proactive ticket trigger, but for some reason the group, an consequently email address, that appears to the requester is not correct.
 FOr example, if an Agent in group Apples creates a proactive ticket, the requester has a reply to of group Oranges.
 How can this be fixed?
 Thank you